-- landbank, land will be allocated for approximately 1,660 2,200 new homes, including 830 1,100 new affordable homes.
-These homes will be delivered through various housing land supply components, details of which are set out in Table 2 below, Appendix 6 and the Housing Background Paper. - Sets out the planning policy framework to enable the provision of approximately 6,240 additional jobs by allocating sufficient employment land in the right places in the County to meet the needs of new and existing businesses.
+in the housing landbank24, land will be allocated for approximately 1,660 - 2,200-2,125 new homes, including 830 - 1,100 1,065 new affordable homes.
+These homes will be delivered through various housing land supply components, details of which are set out in Table 2 below, Appendix 6 and an updated Housing Background Paper that will accompany the Deposit Plan.

+- Sets out the planning policy framework to enable the provision of approximately 6,240 additional jobs by allocating sufficient employment land in the right places in the County to meet the needs of new and existing businesses.
 The Plan will also include policies to facilitate growth in retail, leisure and tourism sectors.
-The RLDP will be supported by an economic development strategy. - Focuses growth in the County's most sustainable settlements of Abergavenny, Chepstow and Caldicot, including Severnside, as well as some growth in our most sustainable rural settlements to deliver much needed affordable homes and to address rural inequality and rural isolation in these areas.
-Due to the lack of an identified strategic solution to the treatment of phosphates at the Monmouth Wastewater Treatment Works (WwTW) within the Plan period, no new site allocations are proposed in the primary settlement of Monmouth or within the upper River Wye catchment area north of Bigsweir Bridge. - Identifies Preferred Strategic Site Allocations in the primary settlements of Abergavenny, Chepstow and Caldicot, including Severnside. - Limits the impact of climate change by ensuring new homes are net zero carbon ready and well connected with existing settlements, providing attractive and accessible places to live and work. - Sets out strategic policies on a range of topic areas, reflecting the four placemaking themes in Planning Policy Wales (PPW). - 4.7 It is recognised that the Preferred Strategy is unable to deliver the Council's objectives, including the delivery of new affordable homes, in those settlements in the upper River Wye catchment.
+The RLDP will be supported by an Economy, Employment and Skills Strategy. - Chepstow, Monmouth and Caldicot, including Severnside, as well as some growth in our most sustainable rural settlements to deliver much needed affordable homes and to address rural inequality and rural isolation in these areas.
+Preferred strategic sites are identified to expand the Primary Settlements of Abergavenny, Caldicot, Chepstow and Monmouth (Strategic Policy S7).
+Other detailed site allocations will be set out in the Deposit RLDP.
+Due to the lack of an identified strategic solution to the treatment of phosphates at the Monmouth Wastewater Treatment Works (WwTW) within the Plan period, no new site allocations are proposed in the primary settlement of Monmouth or within the upper River Wye catchment area north of Bigsweir Bridge. - Identifies Preferred Strategic Site Allocations in the primary settlements of Abergavenny, Chepstow and Caldicot, including Severnside.
+Other detailed site allocations will be set out in the Deposit RLDP. - Limits the impact of climate change by ensuring new homes are net zero carbon ready and well connected with existing settlements, providing attractive and accessible places to live and work. - Sets out strategic policies on a range of topic areas, reflecting the four placemaking themes in Planning Policy Wales (PPW)25. - 4.7 It is recognised that the Preferred Strategy is unable to deliver the Council's objectives, including the delivery of new affordable homes, in those settlements in the upper River Wye catchment.
 In the absence of identified strategic solutions to the treatment of phosphates in the River Wye catchment area during the Plan period, this shortcoming is unavoidable and it is not possible to allocate sites for new growth (homes and employment) in the affected river catchment.
-In contrast, strategic solutions are being developed to enable the treatment of phosphates in the River Usk catchment area which enables sustainable growth within the most sustainable settlements within the River Usk catchment area over the Plan period.
-The southern part of the County remains unaffected by this issue. - 4.8 If a strategic solution to the phosphate issue is developed in the Monmouth WwTW during the Plan period, then windfall sites within development boundaries could be developed.
-In accordance with the Development Plans Manual, these will be considered as 'bonus sites' and will not count towards our housing figures.
-It is proposed to include the following sites within the settlement boundary for Monmouth:
+In contrast, strategic solutions are being developed to enable the treatment of phosphates in the River Usk catchment area which enables sustainable growth within the most sustainable